 But it’s not hard to understand WHY Manichaeism would appeal to so many people at that time.
 The Romans had brought dozens of different people under one political & economic system.
 Since religion was a crucial part of most people’s lives in that day, the diversity of faiths was a potential stress point that could lead to conflict.
-A religion that seemed to appeal to everyone because it contained a little bit of them all seemed like a good move.
+A religion that seemed to appeal to everyone because it contained a little bit of them all seemed a good move.

 Let’s turn now to take a look at another key Church Leader; Clement of Alexandria.

 Titus Flavius Clement was born in Athens to pagan parents.
 He became a Christian by studying philosophy.
 He settled in Alexandria in Egypt & attended a school there because he was impressed by the director’s interpretation of Scripture.
-When that director retired in AD 190, Clement succeeded him as head of the school, the same school Origen would later take over.
+When that director retired in AD 190, Clement succeeded him as head of the school, the same Origen would later take over.

 Now, I hope you find this as interesting as I did.
 This school, while run by Christians & dedicated to Christ, was anything BUT a narrow-minded academy aimed at spitting out mind-numbed followers.
 The school reflected the cultural mixture of Alexandria.
-It welcomed Christians, pagans, and Jews who wanted the best education the time could afford.
-The Christians directors of the school believed that the Christian faith, given a fair hearing, would always prevail over other ideas.
+It welcomed Christians, pagans, and Jews who wanted the best education the time could field.
+The Christian directors of the school believed that the Christian faith, given a fair hearing, would prevail over other ideas.
 So among others, the non-Christian philosopher, Ammonius Saccas taught there.
 Among his students were both Origen and Plotinus, founder of Neoplatonism.

 During his years as a teacher in Alexandria, Clement wrote most of his works.
 He followed the example of Philo, an Alexandrian Jewish scholar who’d used Greek philosophy to interpret the Old Testament.
 Clement adopted Philo’s allegorical method of interpreting Scripture, often quoting him at length.

-Now, I need to pause here & define a term I’ve used a lot, not just in this episode but in several previous = Pagan.
-Today, in popular usage the word ‘pagan’ is fraught with a lot of negative baggage.
+Now, I need to pause & define a term I’ve used a lot, not just in this episode but in several previous = Pagan.
+Today, in popular usage the word ‘pagan’ is fraught with a shipload of negative baggage.
 If you call someone a “pagan” it’s an insult; you’re saying they’re godless & immoral.

 Clement’s major work was titled Miscellanies.
 As the title suggests, Clement said that the seeker has to go through a “patchwork” of ideas to get to the truth, like winnowing wheat through a sieve.
 He called philosophy a “schoolmaster” to bring the Greek-thinker to Christ.
 He believed God used philosophy to lead pre-Christian Gentiles to a knowledge of the truth of Christ.
 Although the teaching of Christ was complete in itself, philosophy served Clement as a kind of “wall for the vineyard” to defend the truth of Christianity.